Braintree Town’s 2-2 draw with Salford City was marred by crowd trouble outside the Peninsula Stadium afterwards.

 However, the valuable point gained was spoiled by incidents of crowd trouble after the game.

-Having been segregated throughout the game, the travelling 40-60 Iron supporters were directed away from the 2,710 strong home support towards their coach.
+Having been segregated throughout the game, the travelling 40-60 Iron supporters were directed away from the 2,710 strong crowd towards their coach.
 Despite the segregation, a Club Statement revealed the extent of the altercation.

 “The Braintree Town supporters were immediately confronted by a group of home supporters who then set about them.